AI-generated

 Issues

-• Procedural Issue: Is the petitioner estopped from seeking the probate of the 1918 will after failing to secure the probate of the 1939 will?
+• Whether the petitioner is estopped from seeking the probate of the 1918 will and came to court with unclean hands due to her actions in the 1939 will probate proceedings.

-• Substantive Issue 1: Does a revocatory clause in a subsequent will that is denied probate effectively revoke a prior will?
+• Whether a revocatory clause in a subsequent will that is denied probate can effectively revoke a prior will.

 Ruling